 491, 492, 493 Special Problems (1-3)

 Independent study of special engineering problems.
 Topic and number of credits determined in consultation with the instructor.
 493 is for S/U credit.
+Pre: permission of instructor.
 Not for graduate credit.

 501 Linear Transform Analysis (3)